On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 We could all use improvement in a variety of areas, and the first step toward building consciousness is identifying the areas in which we’re flailing, or where we haven’t reached our goals.

-When we don’t know why we do what we do, we keep doing it.
-This is fine if you’ve chosen the Sisyphean life path, but if you want to arrive somewhere and find love, have a family, build a career, and/or be an essential part of a thriving community, then you might want to start assessing the reality of your situation and asking yourself some basic yet vital, questions about how and why you are where you are, and what you can do to move toward what you say you want for yourself.
+This is fine if you’ve chosen the Sisyphean life path, but if you want to arrive somewhere and find love, have a family, build a career, and/or be an essential part of a thriving community.
+You might want to start assessing the reality of your situation and asking yourself some basic yet vital questions about how and why you are where you are, and what you can do to move toward what you say you want for yourself.

 We say we want to be in a committed relationship, but we withhold the part of ourselves that would deliver on the commitment part we claim to want.

 Growing requires the motivation to develop new skills, gain a more fluid mindset, and improve communication skills.
-If we find ourselves struggling with the same difficulties we’ve struggled with our entire lives, and do nothing to address this, we will never make any changes.
+If we find ourselves struggling with the same difficulties we’ve struggled with our entire lives, and do nothing to address them, we will never make any changes.

-When we choose to become more conscious, we will be better able to spot our mistakes and negative habits with an unbiased mind.
+When we become more conscious, we will be better able to spot our mistakes and negative habits with an unbiased mind.
 If we don’t identify where we are weakest, we can never build the muscle to become stronger.

-Our stuckness is reinforcing some deeply held beliefs we have about ourselves, and moving away from those beliefs means moving away from all we know, all that’s familiar, and so we’re afraid.
+Our stuckness reinforces some deeply held beliefs we have about ourselves, and moving away from those beliefs means moving away from all we know, all that’s familiar, and so we’re afraid.
 Perhaps people treat us in a certain way based on our entrenched behavior, and even if we dislike the treatment, we fear losing something we know so well.

 In my definition, everything I’ve outlined above equals growth.